ivoa/cosmopterix/docker/derby/README.md

 ```

-Combining these fatures, we can create a new database,
+Combining all of the above, we can create a database with
+specific username and passwords, initialise the database with
-initialise it with data from our SQL scripts, and then
+data from our SQL scripts, and then login
-login and run our tests.
+and run our tests.

 ```
+    #
+    # Create our config file.
+    tempcfg=$(mktemp)
+    cat > "${tempcfg:?}" << EOF
+databasename=testdb
+databaseuser=stephany
+databasepass=$(pwgen 10 1)
+EOF

     #
     # Create our scripts directory.
     tempdir=$(mktemp -d)